Groups

 Tasca, G. A., Francis, K., Balfour, L., Bissada, H., & Kennedy, S. H. (2015).
 Group cohesion in cognitive-behavioral group therapy for binge eating disorder.
 International Journal of Group Psychotherapy, 65(1), 22–40. https://doi.org/10.1521/ijgp.2015.65.1.22 Lazarus, A. A. (1971).
 Behavior therapy and beyond.
 McGraw-Hill.

-Group is commencing starting September 2025!
+Group is commencing July 2026.

-Format: 8 weekly in person sessions (90 minutes), includes guided exercises, journaling, and peer sharing.
+Format: 8 weekly in-person sessions (90 minutes), includes guided exercises, journaling, and peer sharing.

 Using the button below, you can fill out the group prescreening form to show your interest!